 As a body of knowledge Action Learning is continually evolving.
 For some this evolution presents challenges, with arguments about what is the ‘pure interpretation.’
-In this respect there are some additions that we have brought to the approach, with a particular emphasis on tailoring the approach for use by the sales community.
+In this respect there are some additions that we have brought to the approach, with a particular emphasis on tailoring the approach for use by the business community.
 In particular we have added an increased emphasis on results, mental models and the use of assessments.

 We call our approach Results-Based Learning™.
 It is Action Learning with some new research & tailored to the requirements of business success.
 It is an engagement model whose key components are collaboration, creativity, empowerment, teamwork and personal development.
 All this sounds great, but to what end?
 Well, that is perhaps the most appealing element of Action Learning.
 It has a clear aim in mind – to solve a problem or to achieve a result.